Mid-life crisis reduced to purchase of cycling equipment

-Research by the Institute for Studies found that 43% of professional men aged 35-50 have spent more than £500 on a bike without really knowing why.
+The Institute for Studies found that 43 percent of professional men aged 35-50 have spent more than £500 on a bike without really knowing why.

 Professor Henry Brubaker said: “Historically, men of a certain age have spent their disposable incomes on small fibreglass sports cars that the man in the shop described as a ‘fanny magnet’.